bvalarezo/Fun-With-BufferOverflows/vuln1/README.md

 To get the return address, we can use GDB and anaylze what address on the stack is `char buf[256]`.

-At the time of this writeup, I got the address `0xbffff504` as the address the return address is stored in the program.
+At the time of this writeup, I got the address `0xbffff504` as the address that will point to our payload.

 >Note: Be sure to disable ASLR!